tocco/tocco-docs/framework/architecture/hibernate/query-builder.rst

 the query initialization has been completed and adds the created conditions to the list of predicates.

 .. note::
-    This method should be called when the query builder is created; not when it is executed.
+    The ``QueryBuilderInterceptor#buildConditionFor()`` method should be called when the query builder is created; not when it is executed.
 For example it is expected that if a query that is created in privileged mode, it should remain privileged even if the privileged mode is no longer active when the query is executed.